-As with many of our traditional recipes, we started off by doing things the traditional way, and then made a few adjustments, and have offered extra variations should you wish to try them.
+As with many of our traditional recipes, we started off by doing things the conventional way, and then made a few adjustments, and have offered extra variations should you wish to try them.

-See if you can spot which are the shortcrust and which are the puff pastry!
+See if you can spot which are shortcrust and which are the puff pastry!

 What’s the difference between a Bridie and a Cornish Pasty?

 Cornish pasties traditionally contain potato and swede as well as meat and onion, and the edges are sealed in a particular crimped way.